NumFinder

 Is it legal to help someone locate a lost phone?

 Generally, locating your own device or a device you have permission to access is lawful.
-Follow local laws and use consent-based tools.
+Follow local laws and use authorized tools and accounts.

 01